 Fix 3: Reactivate the Invalid Dynamic Disk with DiskPart

-An alternative to using the Management to reactivate your invalid dynamic disk is to use the DiskPart tool instead.
+An alternative to using the Management to reactivate your invalid dynamic disk is to use DiskPart, a powerful command-line tool built into Windows.

 - Press the Windows + R keys simultaneously to bring up the “Run” command, then type in “diskpart” and hit Enter.
 This will launch diskpart.exe.